Nitch-dev/chip-8-Emulator/README.md

-# chip-8-Emulator
-A chip-8 Emulator in C++ and Raylib
+# chip-8 Emulator in C & Raylib